What are shed dormers and why are they so popular around here?

 When the couple first approached White Crane, they were considering building up rather than out.
 Utilizing an upper level addition or a build-out for an existing attic space was an option, but it would not have addressed the undersized kitchen and other spatial concerns on the main level.

 We offered an alternate, two-part solution.
 Designers decided a more impactful option would be to build an addition off of the back of the main level, where it was the most compact, and then remodel the unfinished basement to get an entirely new level to expand into.
 The family could solve their main-level constraints with an addition that would include a bigger kitchen, mudroom, closet, and a new bathroom.
-However, the basement remodel would add even more useable space to the home with a secondary living room, bedroom, full bathroom, and tidy laundry space.
+However, the basement remodel would add even more usable space to the home with a secondary living room, bedroom, full bathroom, and tidy laundry space.

 “Originally, we were thinking about going up, because we were really focused on minimal changes, getting one additional bedroom and an additional bathroom.
 But from the house hunting process and considering the pain points of the current home, we decided to really do something a bit bigger, to go down and out, especially because our kitchen wasn’t meeting our needs.” – Howe Bungalow Homeowners